Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 I never anticipated creating activities that would give mamas the opportunity to teach their toddlers.
 However, four years in the classroom followed by the decision to be a stay at home mama has led me here.
 My hope is to equip mamas with the tools and wisdom they need to teach their toddlers.
 I know how overwhelming this holy task may seem.
 It is such an honor to teach our babies, but where and how do we start?
 My prayer is that these learning resources will empower you.
 May you feel confident and prepared as you begin to intentionally teach your child!

-I know my own toddler will have dozens of teachers throughout his childhood, but I desire to be a integral part in his learning.
-My resources allow a path for intentional learning where I can watch and encourage my child's growth during these early years.
-My main objective is to help foster a love of learning before he heads off to Kindergarten.
 The activities I have created are simply another tool for mamas to use as they teach their child.
-So whether we are matching colors in the Toddler Learning Resource or building blocks or going for a walk -- there are opportunities for my child to learn all day long.
+Whether you are matching colors in the Toddler Learning Resource or building blocks or going for a walk -- there are opportunities for children to learn all day long.
+I believe fostering a love for learning is a worthy priority!

 My greatest prayer in all of this is that the Lord is glorified.
 I am so grateful that he's allowing me to use my passions and abilities to create and share these resources with you.
 While I hope your child learns, more than that, I hope your relationship with your child is strengthened.
 Enjoy learning with your littles, precious mamas, but most of all, let love lead all of your learning together!